 Collagen is a protein that contributes to the skin's foundation.
-Laser treatments, which have been used frequently for cosmetic procedures, are now a useful therapy for repairing skin conditions such as burn scars that can be painful and limit mobility.
+Laser treatments, which have been used frequently for cosmetic procedures, are a therapy for repairing skin conditions such as burn scars that can be painful and limit mobility.

 "You're resetting the genes from where you and I are today back to an earlier time point in our lives.
 So it does not just do a surface improvement, but also at the genetic level brings our cells back to a younger point," says Dr. Howard.

 Laser therapies at Mayo Clinic include: